 The Ashwood area (originally named Ash Butte) was first used by the Native American Sahaptin and Northern Paiute people.
 After the Sahaptin were forced to move to the Warm Springs Indian Reservation in the 1850s and the Northern Paiute were defeated in the 1870s, settlers moved into the area to raise cattle and sheep.
 Sheep ranching became an important local industry by 1900 because of the availability of the railroad in nearby Shaniko that facilitated the shipping of wool.
 Ashwood became a gold- and silver-mining boomtown in the 1910s.
 However, the minerals soon began to play out, and local residents turned back to ranching and agriculture as the mainstays of their economy.[Wikipedia]

-Here you will find beautiful canyon rim thundereggs and polka dot agates.
+Here you will find beautiful polka dot agates and canyon rim thundereggs.
 The polka dot agate is a semitransparent to semitranslucent agate with suspended round “dots” of contrasting colors with an orbital flat shape.
 A thunderegg is a nodule-like rock that is formed within volcanic ash layers.
 Thundereggs usually look like ordinary rocks on the outside, but slicing them in half and polishing them may reveal intricate patterns and colors.

 Be aware that the outdoor water hydrants in the Ashwood area are not safe to drink from.
 Use the self-service store at the old post office to refuel.